-Subject: F04701-96-C-0025; Global Positioning System (GPS)
+eet: F04701-96-C-0025; Global Positioning System (GPS) Block III-Disposition of IRN-705-001

-Block IIF-Disposition of JRN-705-001

-(a) Email from S. Coletti/Booing to Folicia Brown and Lt.
-Kevin Reyes/AF on November 22, 2004 Reference:

-(b) PCOL 04-085 letter dated November 02, 2004
+Reference: (a) Emsil from S. Coletti/Booing to Felicia Brown and Lt.
+Kevin Reyes/AF on November 22, 2004 (b) FCOL 04-085 letter dated November 02, 2004

-Per the Referenced (a) cmall, Booling provided its assessment of both cost and schedule impact to the latest IRN version (November 11, 2004).
+Per the Referenced (a) email, Boeing provided its assessment of both cost and schedule impact to the latest IRN version (November 11, 2004).
 Boeing has reviewed the IRN-705-001 per the Referenced (b) letter.
 Please note that our review was based upon the receipt of the IRN versus the PIRN.
-The content of this document that has been determined out of scope of the Boeing contractual baseline is little below: is listed below:
+The content of this document that has been determined out of scope of the Boeing contractual baseline is listed below:

-Boeing has reviewed IRN-705-001 per the original direction of the Reference4 (b) tetter.
-The content of this document that has been determined out of scope of the Beeing contractual baseline is listed below:
+Boeing has reviewed IRN-705-001 per the original direction of the Referenced (b) letter.
+The content of this document that has been determined out of scope of the Boeing contractual baseline is listed below: